First, a definition of terms.

 - Both quarantine and isolation protect other people from being infected by you.

 Quarantine for residential students is in Miller Hall.
 Isolation will be in Kenwood House for residential students.
 Off campus students and employees should isolate themselves in their home, preferably in their own bedroom and, ideally, with their own bathroom.

 Who is required to quarantine?

-- Residential students identified through contact tracing or other information as being exposed to someone who tested positive for COVID-19.
+- Anyone identified through contact tracing or other information as being exposed to someone who tested positive for COVID-19.

-When quarantine is needed, residential students will be assigned a single room on the first or second-floor in Miller Hall for a period of 14 days before being permitted to participate again in campus activities, in-person classes, athletics, or other group activities.
-Off-campus students will quarantine in their homes.
-Students should bring all relevant academic course materials and enough clothing and toiletries to spend the entire 14 days of quarantine in that space.
+When quarantine is needed, residential students will be assigned a single room on the first or second-floor in Miller Hall for a period of 7 days before being permitted to participate again in campus activities, in-person classes, athletics, or other group activities.
+Students should bring all relevant academic course materials and enough clothing and toiletries to spend the entire 7 days of quarantine in that space.

-During this 14-day period, students should take steps to monitor their health and practice physical distancing from other students on campus, including other students in quarantine.
+During this 7-day period, students should take steps to monitor their health and practice physical distancing from other students on campus, including other students in quarantine.
 Campus contacts will stay in touch with students in quarantine to provide support.

 Support and care during quarantine or isolation